adlnet/xAPIWrapper/README.md

 $ grunt
 ```

-This will overwrite `dist/xapiwrapper.min.js` with the minifed versions of the wrapper and all its
+This will overwrite `dist/xapiwrapper.min.js` with the minified versions of the wrapper and all its
 dependencies.

 #### Including in your Software.